 David H. BraffPartner

 David Braff was the managing partner of Sullivan & Cromwell’s Litigation Group from January 2004 to October 2012, and now has overall responsibility for the Firm’s litigation practice.
-He is a member of the Firm’s Management Committee, and acts as the Firm's General Counsel.
+He is a member of the Firm’s Management Committee, acts as the Firm’s General Counsel, and is co-chair of the Firm’s Diversity Committee.

 Rankings and Recognitions